dagargo/overwitch/README.md

 ## Latency

 Device to JACK latency is different from JACK to device latency though they are very close.
-These latencies are the transferred frames to and from the device and, by default, these are performed in 24 groups (blocks) of 7 frames (168 frames).
+These latencies are the transferred frames to and from the device and, by default, these are performed in 24 blocks of 7 frames (168 frames).

 Thus, the minimum theoretical latency is the device frames plus the JACK buffer frames plus some additional buffer frames are used in the resamplers but it is unknown how many.

+To keep latency as low as possible, the amount of blocks can be configured in the JACK clients.
+Values between 2 and 32 can be used.

 ## Tuning